jonifen/jonifen-web/content/blog/post/2017/PrimeFilm1800uScanner.md

-+++
+---
-date = "2017-02-26T20:57:26Z"
+date: "2017-02-26T20:57:26Z"
-type = "post"
+type: "post"
-title = "PrimeFilm 1800u Film Scanner"
+title: "PrimeFilm 1800u Film Scanner"
-author = "Jon"
+author: "Jon"
-description = "As part of the downsizing task my Mum has taken on, we've got a lot of photos and slides to transfer to a digital format that can be viewed on an iPad (or digital photo frame)..." tags = [
+description: "As part of the downsizing task my Mum has taken on, we've got a lot of photos and slides to transfer to a digital format that can be viewed on an iPad (or digital photo frame)..."
+tags: [
   "techsupport",
   "hardware"
 ]

-+++
+---

 As part of the downsizing task my Mum has taken on, we've got a lot of photos and slides to transfer to a digital format that can be viewed on an iPad (or digital photo frame).
 The photos is an easy task (albeit fairly monotonous as my scanner doesn't have a document feeder), but the slides might be trickier.